nahojkap/jahspotify/README.md

 ### Running on Windows

-- phtread (http://sources.redhat.com/pthreads-win32/). pthreadGC2.dll needs to be in your path.
+- pthread (http://sources.redhat.com/pthreads-win32/). pthreadGC2.dll needs to be in your path.
 - I didn't have to add any paths to OpenAL but I installed the SDK.
 Let me know if you get a message complaining that not all dependencies are available.

 ## Modules